Inspire – High potential and gifted education

 Intellectual Domain

-- Chess & Draughts Program (competition at Rous PS).
+- Chess & Draughts Program and competition

 - Writing festivals, end-of-year projects and inquiry showcases.

-- Enhanced problem-solving and independent research for Year 6.
+- Enhanced problem-solving and independent research.

 Creative Domain